 5. Rearrange Your Stock Portfolio

 This doesn’t mean it’s time to dump your stock holdings.
-But it may be an excellent time to begin redirecting your portfolio into safer alternatives.
+But it may be an excellent time to begin redirecting your portfolio to safer alternatives.

 REITs are a good way to diversify your equity allocation away from an all-stock portfolio.
 They may continue to produce positive returns even if stocks decline.